Swati-a11/Swati-a11/README.md

-- 👋 Hi, I’m @Swati-a11
+👋 Hi, I’m @Swati-a11
+👀 I’ve built several projects using HTML, CSS, and JavaScript.

+🎨 Interested in frontend development and continuously improving my skills in responsive web design, JavaScript DOM manipulation, and basic UI/UX.

-- 👀 I’m a begginer C++ programmer;
+💻 I’m also a beginner C++ programmer.

-- 🌱 I’m currently learning C++ with DSA.
+🌱 Currently learning C++ with Data Structures and Algorithms (DSA).

-- - 💞️ I’m looking forward to explore algorithims and data structure using C++.
+💡 Looking forward to exploring algorithms and problem-solving using C++.

-- 📫 Reach me at ss08swati14singh@gmail.com
+📫 Reach me at: ss08swati14singh@gmail.com

 <!---
 Swati-a11/Swati-a11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.